Problem · US price presentation

 Discount cycle compounds margin erosionDiscount conversation moves to negotiation around scope, not price reflex

-RFP scoring tools sort the firm low on signalRFP scoring tools read the fixed quote as procurement-grade response
+RFP scoring tools sort the company low on signalRFP scoring tools evaluate the fixed quote as procurement-grade response

 AI buyer-agent flags quote as unstructuredAI buyer-agent parses quote into structured comparison